 Take the licensing examination and pass with a score of at least 70%.

 Pay the application fee and the examination fee.

 An applicant must provide three persons who are currently licensed as plumbers who can attest to the applicant's good character and plumbing experience to the satisfaction of the Division.
 At least one reference must be a licensed master plumber.

-Before bidding on jobs or offering your services independently, you will need to secure a $10,000 surety bond to be deposited with a probate court judge in the county where you work primarily, as described in Georgia State law.
+Before bidding on jobs or offering your services independently, you will need to secure a surety bond to be deposited with a probate court judge in the county where you work primarily.

 Benefits of Getting a Plumbers License in Georgia

-There are many benefits you’ll see from getting your Georgia plumbing license:
+There are many benefits to getting your Georgia plumbing license:

-Most importantly, it is required by law in Georgia to be licensed through the state to legally perform any plumbing work.
+Most important, it is required by law in Georgia to be licensed through the state to legally perform any plumbing work.

 A trade license is proof of your experience and skill.

 Only licensed master plumbers can: operate a business and advertise services, obtain commercial insurance, pull building permits and pass inspections, bid on public and government projects.